A review on the equation of state of color superconductivity via holography

 \section{Abstract}

-In this project, we will study a bottom$-$up holographic model for the color superconductivity (CSC) phase in the Einstein$-$Gauss$-$Bonnet (EGB) gravity.
-We consider the color superconductivity in the deconfinement phase which is dual to the planar GB$-$RN$-$AdS black hole in six-dimensional spacetime and we find the equation of state of the CSC phase in the inner core of the heavy compact star.
+In this project, we will study a bottom-up holographic model for the color superconductivity (CSC) phase in the Einstein-Gauss-Bonnet (EGB) gravity.
+We study the color superconductivity phase in the deconfinement phase which is dual to the planar GB-RN-AdS in six-dimensional spacetime and the confinement phase dual to the AdS soliton in Einstein-Gauss-Bonnet gravity and we find the equation of state of the CSC phase with both confinement and deconfinement phase.